-Frequently referred to as “Osawatomie Brown,” the famed abolitionist was born at Torrington, Connecticut on May 9, 1800, a son of Owen and Ruth (Mills) Brown.
+Frequently referred to as “Osawatomie Brown,” the famed abolitionist was born in Torrington, Connecticut, on May 9, 1800, a son of Owen and Ruth (Mills) Brown.
 His earliest American ancestor was Peter Brown, who came over in the Mayflower in 1620, and his grandfather, John Brown, was a captain in the Connecticut Militia during the American Revolution.
 His maternal grandfather, Gideon Mills, was also a Revolutionary soldier.

 In 1805 Owen Brown moved with his family to Ohio, where John grew to manhood, working on the farm and as a currier in his father’s tannery, part of the time as foreman.
-When he was about 20 he took up the study of surveying and followed that occupation for a few years.
+When he was about 20, he took up the study of surveying and followed that occupation for a few years.
 He then went to Crawford County, Pennsylvania, where he lived until 1835, before moving to Portage County, Ohio.

-Gerrit Smith then gave him a piece of land near North Elba, New York in the bleak, desolate region of the Adirondacks, and here Brown lived until 1851.
+Gerrit Smith then gave him a piece of land near North Elba, New York, in the bleak, desolate region of the Adirondacks, and here Brown lived until 1851.
 He then returned to Ohio and again engaged in the wool business, this time with better success.

-John’s father Owen was one of the early school of abolitionists, a disciple of Hopkins and Edwards, and from his earliest childhood, John breathed an atmosphere antagonistic to the institution of slavery.
-He was twice married — first to Dianthe Lusk, a widow, who bore him seven children; and second to Mary Ann Day, by whom he had thirteen children.
+John’s father, Owen was one of the early abolitionists, a disciple of Hopkins and Edwards, and from his earliest childhood, John breathed an atmosphere antagonistic to the institution of slavery.
+He was twice married — first to Dianthe Lusk, a widow, who bore him seven children; and second to Mary Ann Day, by whom he had 13 children.
 Eight of the twenty children died young, and of those who grew to maturity, all were abolitionists.
 Five of his sons moved from Ohio to Kansas in 1854 and selected claims some 8 to 10 miles from Osawatomie, where their father joined them on October 5, 1855.

-Father and sons were mustered in as militia by the free-state party and turned out to aid in the defense of Lawrence.
+Father and sons were mustered in as militia by the free-state party and turned out to aid in defense of Lawrence.
 Two of Brown’s sons were captured by the United States Cavalry, which was used to aid in enforcing the territorial laws passed by a pro-slavery legislature, and John Brown, Jr., with his hands fastened behind his back, was driven by a cavalry company nine miles on a trot to Osawatomie.
 Appleton’s Cyclopedia of American Biography says: “This state of things must be fully remembered in connection with the so-called ‘Pottawatomie Massacre,’ which furnishes, in the opinion of both friends and foes, the most questionable incident in Brown’s career.”

-Captain Robert E. Lee who afterward won distinction as a Confederate general, hurried from Washington with a company of Marines, and the citizens armed themselves to aid the troops in capturing the raiders.
-Brown and six of his men barricaded themselves in the engine room and held out against great odds until two of his sons were killed and he was wounded.
-He was tried before a Virginia court, convicted of treason and sentenced to be hanged.
+Captain Robert E. Lee, who afterward won distinction as a Confederate general, hurried from Washington with a company of Marines, and the citizens armed themselves to aid the troops in capturing the raiders.
+Brown and six of his men barricaded themselves in the engine room and held out against great odds until two of his sons were killed, and he was wounded.
+He was tried before a Virginia court, convicted of treason, and sentenced to be hanged.
 His execution took place on December 2, 1859, and it is said that no man ever met his fate with greater fortitude.
 His body was buried at North Elba, Essex County, New York, near the farm given him by Gerrit Smith.

 John Brown has been called a fanatic, and some have even gone so far as to adjudge him insane, though there is no positive evidence to show that he was mentally unbalanced.
-From boyhood, the doctrines of abolition had been drilled into him, until the idea that all men ought to be free became with him a sort of obsession.
+From boyhood, the doctrines of abolition had been drilled into him until the idea that all men ought to be free became with him a sort of obsession.